brucefan1983/GPUMD/tools/nep_related/split_xyz/readme.md

 ## FUNCTION

-Select frames from an existed EXYZ file.
+Select frames from an existing EXYZ file.

 ## OPTIONS